What does your child learn at school each day?

 The government has set a curriculum to be followed by all state schools.
 It is divided into sections for EYFS (Nursery and Reception), KS1 (Yr1/2), lower KS2 ( Yr3/4) and upper KS2 (Yr5/6).

 In each of these key stages there are expectations of the key skills and knowledge to be acquired, including such things as specific times tables and spellings.

 An overview of the curriculum is available here on our website.
 Each class teacher has written a newsletter giving more details about what children in each year group will be studying each term, which can viewed on the class pages of the website.

-Our curriculum design is structured to provide continuity of learning within and across both key stages.
+Our curriculum design is structured to provide continuity of learning within and across all key stages.
 Careful planning ensures that each topic or unit of work recognises and builds on the learning that has gone before.

 This is sub-divided into: